-I Monster Zone This is where you put your monsters when they are played.
+Main Monster Zone This is where you put your monsters when they're played.
 You can have up to 5 cards here.
-There are 3 main ways to position your Monster Cards: face-up Attack Position, face-up Defense Position, and face-down Defense Position.
-Place the card vertically for Attack Position, and horizontally for Defense Position.
-Spell & Trap Zone This is where you put Spell and Trap Cards.
+There are 3 ways to position your Monster Cards: Face-up Attack Position, face-up Defense Position, and face-down Defense Position.
+Place the card upright for Attack Position, and sideways for Defense Position.
+2 Spell & Trap Zone Pendulum Zone This is where you put Spell & Trap Cards.
 You can have up to 5 cards here.
 You place them here face-up to activate them, or place them face-down.
+Pendulum Monster Cards can be activated in the leftmost and rightmost zones as Spells.
+This causes the zone you use to also become a Pendulum Zone for as long as the Pendulum Monster Card is there.
+(See page 23 for details on Pendulum Monster Cards.)

-Because a Spell Card is placed in this zone when it is activated, no further Spell Cards can be used if all 5 spaces are occupied already.
-Gravevard When Monster Cards are destroyed, and when Spell & Trap Cards are used, they are sent face-up to this space.
+When Monster Cards are destroyed, and when Spell & Trap Cards are used, they're sent face-up to this space.
 The contents of both players' Graveyards are public knowledge, and your opponent can look through yours at any time during the Duel.
 The order of the cards in the Graveyard should not be changed.
+Graveyard is shortened in the card text to "GY".

-Your Deck is placed face-down in this space.
-Players draw cards from here to their hands.
-If a card effect requires you to reveal cards from your Deck, or look through it, shuffle it and put it back in this space after resolving the effect.
+4 Deck Your Deck is placed face-down in this space.
+You draw cards from here to add to your hand.
+If a card effect requires you to reveal cards from your Deck, or look through it, shuffle it and put it back in this space afterwards.

-Special Spell Cards called Field Spell Cards are played here.
+5 Field Zone Special Spell Cards called Field Spell Cards are played here.
 Each player can have I Field Spell Card on their own side of the field.
 To use another Field Spell, send your previous one to the Graveyard.
-Field Spell Cards do not count towards the 5-card limit of your Spell & Trap Zone.
-Extra Deck Place your Extra Deck face-down in this space.
+Field Spell Cards do not count towards the s-card limit of your Spell & Tran Zone.

+Extra Deck

+Place your Extra Deck face-down in this space.
 You can look at the cards in your own Extra Deck during the game.
-This area was formerly for the Fusion Deck.
-Any card effects applied to the Fusion Deck are now applied to the Extra Deck.
-Pendulum Zone When you activate a Pendulum Monster Card as a Spell Card, you place it face-up in this space.
-Pendulum Monster Cards played as Spell Cards do not count towards the 5-card limit of your Spell & Trap Zone or Monster Zone.
-(See page 12 for details on Pendulum Monster Cards.)
-Monster Cards HOW TO READ A CARD
+During a Duel, Extra Deck Monsters may be Summoned to the field from here using special methods.
+Pendulum Monster Cards that would be sent from the field to the Graveyard are placed face-up here.

+7Extra Monster

+Zone

+This is where you put your monsters that are Summoned to the field by special methods from the Extra Deck, like Link Monsters and Fusion Monsters.
+Normally, each player can only use 1 of these zones.
+A monster placed in this zone does not count towards the 5-monster limit of your Main Monster Zone.

+Monster Cards

+HOW TO READ A CARD

 Card Name This is the card's name.
 When a card name is mentioned in card text it appears in quotations.
-If cards have the same name, they are considered to be the same card.
-2 Level Count the number of stars here to find out the monster's Level.
+If cards have the same name, they are considered to be the same card Level Count the number of stars here to find out the monster's Level.
 For Xyz Monsters, the number of stars is the Rank of the monster, and is on left.
 3 Attribute Every monster has an Attribute.
 This Attribute is sometimes important for card effects.